qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_gui.rst

 Database
 --------

-This is what the :guilabel:`Database` menu looks like if all the core plugins are enabled.
+The :menuselection:`Database` menu provides tools for Database interaction.
-If no database plugins are enabled, there will be no :guilabel:`Database` menu.
+This is what the :menuselection:`Database` menu looks like if all the core plugins are enabled.

 .. list-table:: The Database menu items
    :header-rows: 1